-Sarah Andrews - Studio Manager.
+Sarah Andrews, BA - Studio Manager.
 Dance - ballet, jazz, musical theatre, modern, conditioning.
 Advisor to The Complex Dance Theatre.
 Theatre - choreographer

-~Sarah is the studio manager and is part of the dance faculty here at The Complex!
-She is a senior at Rhode Island College studying arts administration.
-In addition to managing the studio, Sarah also teaches creative movement and teen repertoire.
-Back in the day, Sarah was a student at The Complex and a member of The Complex Modern Dance Company.
+~Sarah is the studio manager and a member of the dance faculty.
+She is a graduate of Rhode Island College with a degree in Arts Administration.
+Sarah teaches creative movement and Ballet 1.
+Sarah is an alumni of The Complex and a past member of The Complex Modern Dance Company.
 You can also find Sarah on the development team of Providence Water Fire.

 Michael Bolger, MFA - Dance - creative movement, ballet.
 Director of The Complex Ballet Company.